• Skip to primary navigation

 Vegetables

 Spring vegetables are in season throughout all of May, including asparagus, artichokes, peas, and rhubarb.
-Rhubarb, in particular, pairs well with many fruits as it has a sweet-sour flavor that adds a lot of interest.
+Rhubarb, in particular, pairs well with several thanks to its sweet-sour flavor that adds a lot of interest.

 Artichokes are in season